Device Compliance - Windows

 To check if your device is compliant or update its compliance status, launch the Company Portal app installed on your university device or go to https://portal.manage.microsoft.com on any device and:

-• Click on the three lines icon next to "University of Windsor" to open the navigation bar (web version of Company Portal only)
+• Click on the menu (three lines) next to "University of Windsor" to open the navigation bar (web version of Company Portal only)

-• Click on Devices icon on the navigation bar on the left
+• Click Devices on the navigation bar on the left

 • Click on the device of interest

-This will force a check-in with the Intune service, and refresh its device compliance policies and status.
+This will force a check-in with the Intune cloud service and refresh its device compliance policies and status.

 Windows Version and Updates